Alc4chofo/Somewhat-Safe-file-destroyer/README.md

 A Windows command-line tool for securely deleting files by overwriting their contents before removal, making forensic recovery significantly harder.

 > **SSD Warning:** On solid-state drives, wear-leveling means the OS cannot guarantee which physical flash cells are overwritten.
-For SSDs, full-disk encryption (e.g. BitLocker) is the recommended approach — when the key is destroyed, all data becomes unrecoverable.
+For SSDs, full-disk encryption (e.g. Veracrypt) is the recommended approach — when the key is destroyed, all data becomes unrecoverable.

 ## How It Works